linas/i370-bigfoot/docker/i370-bigfoot/scripts/init-demo/README.md

 This requires no C library to run; it illustrates how to make system calls without a C library.
 This demo consists of three parts:

-* `crtspin.S` -- Provides the code that appears first in the `.text` section of the ELF file.
-It accepts the frame and stack pointers provided by the kernel, and converts them into a normal C language stack.
-It also sets up `argc` and `argv`.

 * `spin.c` -- Demo application.
 Opens the console for writing, and then prints some messages.